Future books & coming attractions

 Out on November 7th

 Edmund Carillon is eternally aware of what it means to be his father’s son.
 And his mother’s.
-Now in his second year up at Oxford, reading Classics and apprenticing with his Uncle Alexander in Ritual and Naming magic, he already has a busy and complicated life.
+Now in his second year up at Oxford, reading Greats (classics) and apprenticing with his Uncle Alexander in Ritual and Naming magic, he already has a busy and complicated life.
 When he and a female student in his year independently stumble across a puzzle, neither of them can let it alone.

 Pen has no reason to trust Edmund – and several reasons not to.
 No one with his background will respect, never mind understand, what she learned during the war.
 Not that she can talk about it, anyway.
 Second book in the Liminal Mysteries series.

-Last updated January 2025
+Last updated May 2025